-The first release of funds is for the April 1, 2019 to March 31, 2020 contract year.
-Programs taken between February 10, 2020 and December 31, 2020 will be considered, with only one application per member permitted for the period of February 10, 2020 through March 31, 2022.
+This release of funds is for programs taken between March 5, 2021 through September 30, 2021.
+Please be reminded that only one application per member will be permitted for the entire period of February 10, 2020 through March 31, 2022.

 Successful applicants will be reimbursed upon proof of completion of the program applied for, along with receipt for costs claimed.
 If a course, program or workshop is cancelled or otherwise not attended, the application will be cancelled and the member must reapply on a first-come, first-served basis.

 BURNABY—In its first virtual meeting of the year, CUPE’s Health Care Presidents Council (HCPC) today reviewed its action plan in light of pandemic conditions, set a date for a bargaining conference in advance of the next round of contract negotiations, and elected a new executive.